collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

          Modify it for your own needs.

-         It assumes your buildout.cfg has xdv section and generated XDV commands under bin/
+         It assumes your buildout.cfg has an xdv section and generates XDV commands under bin/

          To compile, execute in the buildout folder::